m1robyndunstan/VirtualEscapeRooms/README.md

 1. Open a commandline and navigate to folder `<git repository parent directory>/VirtualEscapeRooms/VirtualEscapeRooms`.
 1. Run `npm install`.
 1. Build the application.
 Run the following command on the commandline. `ng build --base-href "./" --delete-output-path`
-1. Go to folder `<git repository parent directory>/VirtualEscapeRooms/VirtualEscapeRooms/dist/VirtualEscapeRooms`.
-Rename the folder to `VirtualEscapeRooms-#.#` where `#.#` is the version number.
+1. Go to folder `<git repository parent directory>/VirtualEscapeRooms/VirtualEscapeRooms/dist/virtual-escape-rooms`.
-1. Zip the contents of the folder into an archive (ex: `VirtualEscapeRooms-#.#.zip`).
+1. Copy the contents of the folder to a server you wish to deploy to.
+I use GitHub Pages. (`<git repository parent directory>/VirtualEscapeRooms/docs`)
-1. Copy the archive to folder `<git repository directory>/dist`.
-This doesn't work.
-Have to remove lazy loading and find a plugin to bundle all files into index.html, otherwise cross-script complains.

 ## Technologies